 - severe injuries or loss of life

-- the extent of medical treatment needed
+- the extent of medical care and treatment needed

 - time off work or business losses (if self-employed)

 - the degree of fault, if any, you had in the accident

 You could receive significant financial compensation if you have been involved in a serious injury accident in Coral Springs.

 Types Of Damages Awarded In Car Accident Claims